-Most People Self Sabotage In Subtle Or Big Ways Let’s Take A Look
+Lots Of People Self Sabotage In Different Ways So Let’s Explore

 Do you think you self-sabotage?
 Do you know all the ways self-sabotage can manifest?
-Personally, I didn’t think I engaged in any real self sabotage because I imagined self sabotaging as far more egregious than it actually has to be.
+Personally, I didn’t think I engaged in any real self-sabotage because I imagined self-sabotaging as far more egregious than it actually has to be.
 I thought it was something like drinking the night before a big presentation and being too hungover to get there the next day.
 In reality, it can be subtle but still very damaging.
-There’s so much in our behaviors that qualifies as self sabotaging that it’s worth investigating what it is and why people do it.
+There’s so much in our behaviors that qualify as self-sabotaging that it’s worth investigating what it is and why people do it.
 Especially, if you want to work on self-improvement this year.

-Do you engaging in self sabotaging?
-Do you start climbing that stairway to heaven and trip on the third rung over and over?
-What about choosing friends that put you down instead of raising you up?
-Tripping yourself up when you want something really badly is normal, and most people engage in some form of it in their lifetime.
-For example do you experience fear of success or think you don’t deserve to get the brass ring?
+Tripping yourself up when you want something really bad is normal, and most people engage in some form of it in their lifetime.
+For example, do you experience fear of success or think you don’t deserve to get the brass ring?
 The trick is to identify that you are ambivalent or fearful or lack self-esteem just at the moment you need the confidence to shine.
-If you notice the behaviors and consequences, you can learn to turn your self talk around and make better choices.
+If you notice the behaviors and consequences, you can learn to turn your self-talk around and make better choices.

 Self Sabotage Meaning